Exploring Shakespearean Tragedy:

 So, the technical emphases in construction of Macbeth on Opponents, Assessment, and Poison all act easily as pointers toward Ambiguity as one of the great thought variants within Shakespeare’s tragedic dynamis.
 If we’ve established an Ambiguity-centeredness in Macbeth’s dynamis, we need to move on to the feeling-centeredness of that dynamis.

 Adding Feeling to Thought: Moving on, then, to the feel technically created in Macbeth, the feeling given by an emphasis on Opponents is most naturally a feeling of tension.
 If there are Opponents, who is winning, who is losing, what resources are available to reverse the seemingly likely outcome?
 Is Lady Macbeth really going to kill Duncan with her own bare hands?
 Are Lady MacDuff and children somehow going to have enough warning to escape and join Macduff in exile?
-These are the tense questions of an Opponent-driven form.
+These are the tense questions of Opponent-driven Form.

 Assessment rhetorically goes with depth of thought, while Aptness stays at the surface levels of measuring and fitting.
 When careful distinctions have to be made between two possible diametrically opposed alternatives, deep penetrating Assessment is of superlative value in confronting such Ambiguities.
 Poison goes with a sense of penetration.
 Poisons don’t work if only superficial.
 They have to drive inward until they hit their vital target.